-By Dan Bates, Senior Vice President – Global Delivery
+By Dan Bates, Senior Vice President – Global Talent Operations

 When an employee resigns, estimates show that it costs a company about one-third of that worker’s annual earnings in replacement fees and lost productivity.
 Retaining top talent is cost-effective and critical to business success, especially in today’s challenging employment market.